 - The new fixing centres are pulling the plastic vent down flat but under tension.
 Release and re-position carefully.

 - The plastic vent is so long it doesn't fit perfectly flat onto the surface of the window.
 In that case consider the aluminium vents which are more rigid and sturdy.

-Should the vent be open all the time?
+Should the trickle vent be open all the time on my window?